MandarGogate/av-challenge-website/getting-started/submission.md

 - Register for the workshop and Interspeech [here.](https://interspeech2024.org/satellite/)

-- Register for the workshop alone: https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-informatics/informatics-events/3rd-cog-mhear-audio-visual-speech-enhancement-challenge-avsec-3
+- Register for the workshop alone: [here.](https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-informatics/informatics-events/3rd-cog-mhear-audio-visual-speech-enhancement-challenge-avsec-3)

-  **Note: Due to requirements of the payment system, prices for the workshop alone are given in GBP.**.
+  **Note: Due to requirements of the payment system, prices for the workshop alone registration are given in GBP.**.

 # Evaluation